Skip to main content

 What to expect

 Slab and water groove climbing, often with runouts on easier terrain (below 5.7/5.8).
 You should be very comfortable on multipitch routes and route finding as well as climbing above your gear.
 There are no sport climbs at Laurel, all routes require at least a few pieces of gear although there may be bolts.
-Be prepared for a long day, the hike in is around 1 - 1/2 hours and you have to rappel and hike back out.
+Be prepared for a long day, the hike in is around 1 - 1/2 hours.
+ALWAYS AT LEAST BRING TWO 60M ROPES!

 Camping